Who is this guy?

 I help early-stage companies define, build, and market their product.
 I work as a consultant, advisor, and occasional investor.

 Personally, I'm interested in creative code, and gave a talk about it at Cascadia.JS and giving another one at JSConf.EU in the fall of 2014.
-With Amaranth Borsuk, I wrote an augmented reality book called Between Page and Screen (Siglio Press, 2012) and created Whispering Galleries (CT@Work, 2014).
+With Amaranth Borsuk, I wrote an augmented reality book called Between Page and Screen (Siglio Press, 2012) and created Whispering Galleries (Site Projects, 2014).

 Geni is a collaborative family tree.
 Over 8 million users have added 150 million profiles, and 60 million of them are linked in a "world family tree."